-Costco offers investors the highest near-term cash flow visibility in the defensive sector because of its membership fee model and high-quality customer base.
+Costco offers investors the highest near-term cash flow visibility in the retail defensive sector because of its membership fee model and high-quality customer base.

 The loss-leader capabilities of Costco's business model should continue to drive disproportionate market share gains over the long term.